XGProyect/XGProyect/README.md

 ### Quick start

-By default if you did not change any setting, to connect to the game go to `http://localhost`, to check the email client go to `http://localhost:8025` and to connect to the DB by default we use `localhost` on port `3306` and user/password `root`.
-Check your `.env` file for the initial configutations.
+By default if you did not change any setting, to connect to the game go to `http://localhost`, to check the email client go to `http://localhost:8025` and to connect to the DB by default we use `mysql` on port `3306` and user/password `root`.
+Also, you can check your `.env` file for the initial configutations, or if you want to make any change.

 ## How to run XG Proyect?
 Easiest way to do it, is using Docker, through sail.
 See this <a href="https://laravel.com/docs/10.x/sail">Laravel Sail guide</a> to install it.